-It is the Board's intention that the Company will pursue its investment objective and investment policy as detailed above.
+It is the Board's intention that the Company will pursue its investment objective and investment policy as detailed on pages 21 to 24.
 Further comments on the outlook for the Company for the 2021 financial year and the main trends and factors likely to affects its future development, performance and position are contained within the Chair's Statement and the Portfolio Adviser's Review.